Cotalker/documentation/docs/documentation/automation/question_exec.md

 - Use console logs or print statements within your code to show on the browser console what your function is doing and debug if necessary.
 - Wrap your code logic in try-catch statements.
 - Code defensively, expect null values in your logic, try to handle null cases when reading an answer from another question.
+- Let survey field answers automatically determine other answers.
+The _target_ option in the [SET_RESPONSES](#responses-cmd) command can help you with this.
 :::

 ### Command Objects {#command-objects}